anyars-encarta/To-do-list/README.md

 <!-- INSTALL -->
 ### Install

-Install this project with the latest version of Git and a code editor.
+Install this project with Iroko.

 ### Usage

 To run the project, execute the following command:

 ### Run tests
-> Follow this [link](https://github.com/anyars-encarta/To-do-list.git) to run tests of the project.
+> npm run test
 ### Deployment

 You can deploy this project using:
 >1.
-A Code Editor
->2.
-Latest version of Git
+GitHub Pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>